Hconsolo/MSDS460-Assignment_01_/README.md

 2. Model 02: We used the constraints in Table 01 and added a requirement for at least one serving per week (applicable to all meals).
 3. Model 03: We used the constraints in Table 01, which required at least one serving of meal per week and set a maximum limit of 28 servings per week (to promote a diverse diet).

-To convert this problem to the standard form, we used simple mathematical transformations to convert the minimization problem into a maximization problem.
+To convert this problem to the standard form, we used simple mathematical transformations to convert the minimization problem into a maximization problem as per Camarena (2024).
 Below is the standard formulation of the problem.

 ```{python}
 \* Diet_Problem_Standard *\